GoraNetwork/algokit_default_template/template_content/README.md

    - VS Code
      1. Open the repository root in VS Code
      2. Install recommended extensions
-     3. Hit F5 (or whatever you have debug mapped to) and it should start running with breakpoint debugging.
+     3. Hit F5 (or whatever you have debug mapped to) while you have a contract open (default: playground/hello_world/helloworld.py) and it should start running the `demo.py` file associated with that contract which will build it, deploy it and call it after starting LocalNet.
         > **Note**
         > If using Windows: Before running for the first time you will need to select the Python Interpreter.
         1. Open the command palette (Ctrl + P)